Blog Post · Mathematics · AI

 More iterations = smaller \(\lambda\) = less regularization.
 Fewer iterations = larger \(\lambda\) = smoother solution.
 (The relationship is not exact, but both filter curves have the same shape for practical purposes.)

-Slide \(n\) and observe: the iteration filter (left, cyan) and the Ridge filter (right, yellow) have the same shape!
+Try it yourself.
+By sliding \(n\), one sees that the iteration filter (left, cyan) and the Ridge filter (right, yellow) take the same shape.
+Early stopping and Ridge Regression act equivalently in filtering.

-The formula: \(\lambda \approx 1/n\).
-Early stopping = Ridge Regression.
-Both separate signal from noise, controlled by the eigenvalues of \(X^TX\).
+Interim summary: \(\lambda \approx 1/n\).
+Early stopping and Ridge Regression are essentially equivalent mechanisms; both separate signal from noise, controlled by the eigenvalues of \(X^TX\).

 This equivalence can be stated formally.
 In the language of spectral filtering, Theorem 1 of the Kalle paper (Leonhardt, 2026) reads: